prab-hub/file-merging/README.md

 Since there were 400+ posts, manually cleaning all the files and converting them to PDF was time consuming process.

-So I created a pythong script that would iterate all the files saved in computer disk, remove header & footer, and copy post body to one master file.
+So I created a python script that would iterate all the files saved in computer disk, remove header & footer, and copy post body to one master file.

 For this RegEx was used to only copy the relevant text.